The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 What We Don't: Because it's an ultrasonic device, it doesn't have the vacuum capability you might be looking for

 Another spatula, this hefty tool has high-frequency vibration and several modes to serve specific ailments.
-Along with its cleanse and lift mode which gets rid of oil, dead cells, and debris, it also has an Ion+ and Ion- setting.
+Along with its cleanse and lift mode which gets rid of oil, dead cells, and debris, it also has Ion+ and Ion- settings.
 Ion+ lifts unwanted oil and build-up from environmental elements.
 Ion- allows a deeper product penetration, so save your favorite serum for this.
 It also tightens sagging skin and promotes blood circulation for an extra-plumped face.

 Number of Attachments: 3